 Over the years, I have realized that I’m probably not going to remember all this stuff when I’m on the phone with a prospective parent.
 I’m just not good at thinking on the fly while on the phone!
 I get flustered, and forget crucial information that new parents need.
 This means I have to have a system.
 A process I can use to make sure that I don’t forget anything important.

 I finally decided on an email “course” where I sent an email each day highlighting one important aspect of the Suzuki method.
 All written ahead of time, I could just copy and paste the same text and email to each prospective student.
 This also saved me a ton of time on the phone.
 (Which is good because, as I mentioned above, I’m terrible over the phone anyway.)

 Eventually, I set these emails to go out to new students automatically.
 Once I added a prospective parent’s email to the list, my email service automatically sends the email sequence at intervals I select.
 Slick as can be.

 (Update: I used to use Convertkit as my email service, and was recommending that to you all.
 I no longer recommend Convertkit as my monthly price doubled without notice last month.
 I just spent probably 5 hours moving all of my email addresses and my email course back to Mailchimp.
 The interface is more intuitive for me, and the price is much better.)

 You can totally do this for yourself too!
 If you have trouble keeping track of everything you need to tell new Suzuki parents about, you can create your own process or system to share the information.
 Lots of teachers do new parent classes or seminars.
 Or you can create your own email course to send.

-If you’d rather not spend the time, or you’re looking for ideas, you can download my e-guide, Suzuki Parent Education Email Templates and for the remainder of October you can use the coupon code SPOOKY to receive 25% off.
+If you’d rather not spend the time, or you’re looking for ideas, you can download my e-guide, Suzuki Parent Education Email Templates and for the month of August you can use the coupon code BACK2SCHOOL to receive 25% off.